ChronoSheets/ChronoSheets-CSharp-Client/docs/TimesheetsApi.md

         public void main()
         {
             var apiInstance = new TimesheetsApi();
-            var request = new CSBatchUpdateTimesheetRequest(); // CSBatchUpdateTimesheetRequest | A BatchUpdateTimesheet Request object containing values for the new Timesheets to create var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var request = new CSBatchUpdateTimesheetRequest(); // CSBatchUpdateTimesheetRequest | A BatchUpdateTimesheet Request object containing values for the new Timesheets to create or update.
+If the timesheet Id is specified, then an update will be performed, else the timesheet record will be created. var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try